Linsonng/Linsonng.github.io/index.md

 Job Responsibilities:<br>
 * Stay updated with the state-of-the-art computer vision and deep learning algorithms;<br>
-* Implement the model on GPU (RTX TITAN), based on Python and Pytorch;<br>
+* Implement convolutional neural network (CNN) models on GPU (RTX TITAN), based on Python and Pytorch;<br>
 * Based on U-Net, focus on real-time denoising algorithm;<br>
 * Design, train, evaluate, tune, and accelerate models, one of the results is shown below.<br>

-_The video shows the denoising results given by the convolutional neural network in 0.5 seconds._<br>
+_The video shows the denoising results given by a convolutional neural network in 0.5 seconds._<br>
 <video width="360" height="270" controls>
     <source src="snowboard1.mp4" type="video/mp4">
     Your browser does not support the video tag.
 Maybe try to switch to Google Chrome.